 Writing in a diary can be a wonderful experience that opens you up to all kinds of new thoughts and perspectives, but it can be difficult to get started at times.
-Working with a diary template can make that easier.
+Working with a diary template and journal prompts can make that easier.

 Using Diary Templates

-Using a template for your diary gives you a format and set of guidelines that you can use to fill in an entry.
+Using journal templates for your diary gives you a format and set of guidelines that you can use to fill in an entry.
 While every diary is different, adhering to or working off the following generic template works:

 - First, introduce the topic/experience.